-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 (Source: imgflip)

-Basically, Gorman-Rupp is a small but well managed, and financially very sound dividend growth stock.
-One that continues to embody the common sense sound business practices of its founders, and is effectively still a family-led firm.
+Basically, Gorman-Rupp is a small but well managed and financially very sound dividend growth stock.
+One that continues to embody the common sense sound business practices of its founders and is effectively still a family-led firm.

 But one that's expected to grow at one of the fastest rates of any industrial company in the coming years, courtesy of a large and long growth runway in both US and global industrial pumps.

-Valuation/Total Return Profile: A Wonderful Company At A Fair Price Offering Above-Average Long-Term Expected Returns
+Valuation/Total Return Profile: A Wonderful Company At A Fair Price Offering Above-Average, Long-Term Expected Returns

 The way we value a company is based on its historical market-determined fundamental multiples, meaning dividends, earnings, and cash flow.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.